 Collection Highlights

 Artifacts in the collection take on many shapes and sizes.
 The Purple Heart from a Killed In Action, fatigues from jungles of Vietnam.
 Uniforms of Medal of Honor recipients.
 The first to step foot on Utah Beach on D-Day.
 Members of SHAEF, Supreme Headquarters Allied Expeditionary Forces, World War II.
 Awardees of three CIBs, (Combat Infantryman's Badge) signifying having been on the front lines in three wars; World War II, Korea and Vietnam.
 Items from three generations of families serving in three conflicts; World War I, World War II and Vietnam.
 Marines killed on Saipan, Army Green Berets, Special Forces.
 MACV-SOG.
-Skippers of Destoryers and Navy aviators.
+Skippers of Destroyers and Navy aviators.
 Tankers, mortarmen, riflemen, engineers, artillery and logistical support, all MOS.
 Privates to Generals.
 Men and women of the service during the last 20 years including the Gulf War are also well represented.

 History Matters: Help The Sons of Liberty Museum Preserve It.